ridhwaans/image-comparison/README.md

 d) Exit the program `ctrl-c or ^C`.
 Open the output csv which should be saved in the same directory as the python program

 7) Testing
-Run `python -m pytest image_comparison.py` or see line `133` and the *testing section* for instructions
+Run `python -m pytest image_comparison.py`, see line `133` or [testing](#testing) for more information

 ## notes on design and implementation
 I have kept the code clean and organized into single responsibility methods, guided by SOLID/DRY principles.
 I wanted to keep requiring non-standard, third party libraries at a mininum to reduce bloat so the solution is lightweight.
 There is some defensive programming and error checking such that exceptions are handled gracefully & there are no silent failures.
-I investigated different implementations for the image comparison, and I found approaches such as `pillow imagechops` difference, `mean squared error` in `numpy` to be useful.
-In the end, I utilized the `opencv2` & `skimage.measure` library to measure the structural similarity index and return the difference between a pair of images.
+I investigated different implementations for image comparison, and I found approaches such as `pillow imagechops` difference, `mean squared error` in `numpy` to be useful.
+In the final solution, I used the `opencv2` & `skimage.measure` library to measure a structural similarity index and return the difference between a pair of images.

 ## testing
 Due to brevity of time, full coverage is due to be completed.
 Unit tests are for demonstration purposes.
 Lines `142` to `156` includes `pytest` python tests for testing the edge cases of `getCsv` of the `ImageComparison` class
 Additional test cases to do include:
 - unit tests for other components' functionality,
 - checking for a .csv extension,
 - checking for image type extension,
-- testing the exception cases in the error checking methods
+- testing the error checking logic with more edge cases

 ## license
 This work is licensed under GPLv3 - see the [LICENSE](LICENSE) file for details